Deep Reinforcement Learning Based Joint Downlink Beamforming and RIS Configuration in RIS-aided MU-MISO Systems Under Hardware Impairments and Imperfect CSI: Abstract

 \section{Abstract}

-We investigate the joint transmit beamforming and \ac{RIS} configuration problem to maximize the sum downlink rate of a \ac{RIS}-aided cellular \ac{MU-MISO} system under imperfect \ac{CSI} and hardware impairments by considering a practical phase-dependent \ac{RIS} amplitude model.
-To this end, we present a novel \ac{DRL} framework and compare its performance against a vanilla \ac{DRL} agent under two scenarios: the golden standard where the \ac{BS} knows the channel and the phase-dependent \ac{RIS} amplitude model perfectly, and the mismatch scenario where the \ac{BS} has imperfect \ac{CSI} and assumes ideal \ac{RIS} reflections.
-Our numerical results show that the introduced framework substantially outperforms the vanilla \ac{DRL} agent under mismatch and approaches the golden standard.
+We introduce a novel \ac{DRL} approach to jointly optimize transmit beamforming and \ac{RIS} phase shifts in a \ac{MU-MISO} system to maximize the sum downlink rate under the phase-dependent reflection amplitude model.
+Our approach addresses the challenge of imperfect \ac{CSI} and hardware impairments by considering a practical \ac{RIS} amplitude model.
+We compare the performance of our approach against a vanilla \ac{DRL} agent in two scenarios: perfect \ac{CSI} and phase-dependent \ac{RIS} amplitudes, and mismatched \ac{CSI} and ideal \ac{RIS} reflections.
+The results demonstrate that the proposed framework significantly outperforms the vanilla \ac{DRL} agent under mismatch and approaches the golden standard.
+Our contributions include modifications to the \ac{DRL} approach to address the joint design of transmit beamforming and phase shifts and the phase-dependent amplitude model.
+To the best of our knowledge, our method is the first \ac{DRL}-based approach for the phase-dependent reflection amplitude model in \ac{RIS}-aided \ac{MU-MISO} systems.
+Our findings in this study highlight the potential of our approach as a promising solution to overcome hardware impairments in \ac{RIS}-aided wireless communication systems.